 Featured Research and Teaching

-PCL trains senior National Guard officers on how to conduct large-scale, multi-organizational response operations.
+PCL partners with the National Guard on training programs for large-scale, multi-organizational response operations.

 As part of its focus on Asia, PCL is examining Nepal’s response and recovery from the 2015 Gorkha Earthquake.